These apartments offer you health care with your lease

 This housing-provided healthcare became available to Comunidad residents in May 2020, and it’s currently implemented across 2,000 households, impacting more than 6,000 people.
 That’s about half of Comunidad’s portfolio; Marquez hopes to get it to 100% soon, and says the firm is working on outreach to help residents download and register for the corresponding app.
 Because the initiative was spearheaded through the nonprofit, Veritas can work with other companies that manage affordable housing properties to bring virtual health care to even more renters.
 Comunidad Partners hopes it can reach 20,000 households and 60,000 residents in three to five years.

-Marquez says this is the first instance where families can get free telehealth through a real estate owner-operator, meaning people don’t have to rely on a job to have healthcare coverage.
+Marquez says this is one of the first instances where families can get free telehealth through a real estate owner-operator, meaning people don’t have to rely on a job to have healthcare coverage.
 He’s not worried that this will mean residents won’t work or be able to pay their rent, though.
 If a resident does lose their job, they’ll still have healthcare, and Marques says that Comunidad has programs to help them build their résumé, get trained on vocational skills, or even be connected to a job opportunity.

 Marquez says the plan isn’t just about generosity, it also makes business sense.
 “If you have happier residents, they’re going to live in your property a longer time, and if you have resident retention then your occupancies are higher, operating costs are lower, your turnover costs are lower, and your bottom line is just as healthy—if not healthier,” he says.
 “Even if somebody’s skeptical about social impact, if they’re only profit driven, then look at this as a strategic imperative as well, so you can do right by your residents but there also is some economic incentive around it.”